Largetooth Sawfish (Pristis pristis)*

 Early sawfish, distant cousins to modern day sawfish, first appeared in the ocean around 100 million years ago.
 Today's "modern day" sawfish species have been in the ocean around 56 million years.

 Sawfish get their name from their rostrum or "saws"--long, flat snouts edged with pairs of teeth which are used to locate, stun, and kill prey.
-Their diet includes mostly fish but also some crustaceans.
+Their diet includes mostly fish but also some crustaceans and mollusks.

 Largetooth sawfish are generally restricted to shallow (less than 33 ft (10 m)) coastal, estuarine, and fresh waters, although they have been found at depths of up to 400 feet (122 m) in Lake Nicaragua.
 They are often found in brackish water near river mouths and large bays, preferring partially enclosed waters, lying in deeper holes and on bottoms of mud or muddy sand.
 Like the smalltooth sawfish, they are highly mangrove-associated.
-While it is thought that they spend most of their time on the bottom, they are commonly observed swimming near the surface in the wild and in aquaria.
+While scientists believe they spend most of their time on the bottom, most observations occur when they are swimming near the surface in the wild.

 Certain species of sawfish are known to ascend inland in large river systems, and they are among the few elasmobranchs that are known from freshwater systems in many parts of the world.
 Largetooth sawfish are particularly well-known from their occurrence in Lake Nicaragua, where there was a commercial fishery for many years.